ConnorDickson/connordickson.github.io/about.md

 permalink: /about/
 ---

-My name is Connor Dickson and I'm a Software Engineer working in Belfast.
+My name is Connor Dickson and I'm a Senior Software Engineer working in Belfast.

-My knowledge is specialised around Azure, VSTS and .NET but I have a keen interest in learning new things.
+My knowledge is specialised around Azure, VSTS and C#/.NET but I have a keen interest in learning new things.

 As some background around myself, in the past I have;
 * Spent a lot of time working with different components in Microsoft Azure and expanding my knowledge through a combination of reading articles and hands on experience